 (C) identifies the codes used for each coding section.

-(2) For Class A utilities, or utilities that utilize FERC forms for annual reporting to the commission,

-A listing of standard monthly journal entries
+(2) A listing of standard monthly journal entries.

-(A) a general ledger in Excel, that is searchable and sortable, for the historical test period or base period selected by the electing utility; and

 (3) All annual and quarterly reports to shareowners of the utility and its ultimate parent corporation, if any, or, if public information, the web address where the reports can be viewed for the:

 (A) last two (2) years; and